This iced pumpkin spice latte recipe is easy to make and way better for you than store-bought. Plus, it's only 5 ingredients!

 Like a hug in a mug!
 It's like drinking fall (in the best possible way).
 Imagine a warm, creamy cup of blended cinnamon, cloves and sweet pumpkin, and that's a pumpkin spice latte!

-It's completely up to you!
-Traditionally, it does contain caffeine as you add coffee, but this iced pumpkin spice latte can be made decaf by omitting it.
-The taste will just be slightly milder if you don't use it, and the spice flavours will come through more.
+Traditionally, pumpkin spice latte does contain caffeine, but this iced pumpkin spice latte can be made caffeine-free by omitting the shots of espresso/coffee, or using decaf.
+The taste will be slightly milder if you don't use it.

 Ingredients